do vets recommend collars or harnesses 1

 Less bulky and lighter compared to harnesses

-Can be worn all day without restricting movement
+It can be worn all day without restricting movement

-This image is property of chelford.gumlet.io.
+This image is the property of chelford.gumlet.io.

 Benefits of Harnesses